-- As this starts to crack, and your bone starts to attempt to heal itself, but this eventually leads to thicker and more rigid bone.
+- As this starts to crack, your bone starts to heal itself, but this eventually leads to the thicker and more rigid bone.

-- This is usually something that takes many many years to develop, and we see in people who work or stand on their feet almost all day long.
+- This usually takes many, many years to develop, and we see in people who work or stand on their feet almost all day long.

-- The bunion is more like a dislocation of the joint, where as hallux prejudice and a bone spur is more arthritis of the joint.
+- The bunion is more like dislocation of the joint, whereas hallux prejudice and a bone spur are more arthritis.

 - If you think of your joint as a Teflon frying pan, just pretend that the missing cartilage is like your frying pan missing the Teflon coating.